FlorianMuellerklein/backseat_driver/notes.md

 ## Things that didn't really work out

+* Ensemble of 19 ResNet-110 with lr and old augmentations.
 * Random forest on fc7 features.
 The thought was that it might draw very different decision boundaries through the learned ConvNet feature representations than the softmax.
 So it might be useful to blend with the softmax predictions.